 Punishment for Gross Negligence

-As with other civil law cases, gross negligence cases will result in the defendant being found innocent or guilty for his or her actions.
+As with other civil law cases, gross negligence cases will result in the defendant being found innocent or guilty for his or her actions, especially with a dedicated Northglenn lawyer working the case.
 If the individual is found guilty, he or she may be ordered to pay:

 • Special damages to cover any costs the victim incurred in the accident